Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 Stakeholder Trust

-An independent audit opinion from a qualified CA builds credibility with customers, vendors, lenders, and regulatory bodies, strengthening your company's reputation.
+An independent audit opinion from a qualified auditor builds credibility with customers, vendors, lenders, and regulatory bodies, strengthening your company's reputation.

-IncorpX guarantees that your statutory audit will be completed within the agreed timeline of 7 to 15 working days from full document submission, or we extend complimentary audit support for the next quarter.
+IncorpX guarantees that your audit preparation and coordination support will be completed within the agreed timeline of 7 to 15 working days from full document submission, or we extend complimentary support for the next quarter.
 All government filing fees are charged at actuals with receipts.
-If you are unsatisfied with the audit engagement, we offer a full review with a different audit partner at no additional cost.
+If you are unsatisfied with the engagement, we offer a full review with a different audit coordinator at no additional cost.

 Frequently Asked Questions About Financial Audit Services in India

-Below are answers to the most common questions about statutory financial audit, auditor appointment, CARO reporting, audit costs, and compliance deadlines, sourced from real search queries and our experience auditing 500+ companies across India.
+Below are answers to the most common questions about statutory financial audit, auditor appointment, CARO reporting, audit costs, and compliance deadlines, sourced from real search queries and our experience supporting 500+ companies through audit across India.

-A statutory audit is a mandatory annual examination of a company's financial statements by an independent Chartered Accountant, required under Sections 139 to 148 of the Companies Act, 2013.
+A statutory audit is a mandatory annual examination of a company's financial statements by an independent Tax Professional, required under Sections 139 to 148 of the Companies Act, 2013.
 It verifies that financial records present a true and fair view and comply with Indian Accounting Standards.
 Every registered company must complete this audit annually.

 A financial audit broadly examines financial statements for accuracy, while a statutory audit is specifically mandated by law under the Companies Act, 2013.
 In India, every registered company's financial audit is a statutory requirement under Sections 139 to 148, making the terms functionally interchangeable for Private Limited, Public Limited, and OPC entities registered under MCA.